tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites/windows.md

 ## Android

-To setup your Linux machine for Android development you can either install Android Studio or download the tools separetely.
+To setup your Windows machine for Android development you can either install Android Studio or download the tools separetely.

 ### Android Studio